norvig/paip-lisp/README.md

 or a chapter number or a list of chapter numbers, can be used to see examples of the use of various functions.
 For example, `(do-examples 1)` shows the examples from chapter 1.
 Access this by doing `(requires "examples")`.

+# Other resources

+* I wrote a [retrospective](http://norvig.com/Lisp-retro.html) on the book.
+* There is a nice [Python version](https://github.com/dhconnelly/paip-python) of the code, by Georgia Tech.